 Our review of learner engagement in both blended and 100% distance learning models has shown Cell-Ed’s flexibility to be used in both environments as well as for learners with different learning patterns and challenges.
 It has also deepened our interest and belief in the potential and power of mobile learning to reach and bring educational opportunities to the millions of lower skill adults currently not able to attend regular classes.

-The EdTech Center carried out the field testing in close collaboration with the Employment Technology Fund, which invests in emerging digital tools for increasing upward mobility and economic stability of low-income adults including Cell-Ed.
+Also highlighted are the unique partnerships that made the field testing sites possible, such as a partnership between United HomeCare, an employer in Miami, and the National Domestic Workers Alliance, between the Seaport Hotel and World Education, and between various healthcare training funds of locals in the Service Employees International Union.
+The field testing was also carried out in close partnership with the Employment Technology Fund, which invests in emerging digital tools for increasing upward mobility and economic stability of low-income adults including Cell-Ed.
 It was made possible through a grant from Walmart, Inc.